Promoting Diversity, Equity, and Inclusion with Effective Online Training

 McDonald’s is another company that has made a concerted effort to provide diversity training to managers and employees to make a difference.
 They point to leadership support and accountability; internal coaching, mentoring and education; and the use of employee business networks as key elements of their success.

 Starbucks, like Sephora, was a company that ended up in the news because of an employee’s questionable response to two African American patrons who didn’t immediately place an order.
 The employee called the police and the men, who had been waiting for others to join them for a business meeting, were arrested and led away in handcuffs.
-It was an egregious incident that led to widespread criticism— and a companywide training effort.
+It was an egregious incident that led to widespread criticism— and a company-wide training effort.

-The key to effective training, of course, is to focus on creating lasting impact by impacting the overall company culture.
+The key to effective diversity training, of course, is to focus on creating lasting impact by impacting the overall company culture.
 A single training event—no matter how widely publicized—simply won’t achieve desired results.
-In addition, the wide range of potential diversity training activities and topics mean that there are ample opportunities for organizations to provide relevant training on an ongoing basis.
+In addition, the wide range of potential diversity training activities and topics means that there are ample opportunities for organizations to provide relevant training on an ongoing basis.

 Are you ready to tackle diversity training in a different way—a way that will make a real difference?

-Benefits of Diversity and Inclusion Training
+Benefits of Diversity Training and Building an Inclusive Workplace

 Diversity training has the potential to support companies in creating an inclusive culture that boosts employee satisfaction, can lead to greater innovation and business performance, and attract and retain top talent.